RunSociety – Asia's Leading Online Running MagazineRunSociety – Asia's Leading Online Running Magazine

 Although stairs climbing is a great cardio exercise, it may not be suitable for everyone.
 So you should take note of these disadvantages of stairs climbing:

-• Stair climbing can work your leg muscles, but it doesn’t address other muscle groups in your body.
+• Climbing stairs effectively works your leg muscles, but it doesn’t target other muscle groups in your body.

 • For people with problems in the bones or soft tissues of their knees, climbing stairs might cause further injury.